 To be able to get an online business loan for working capital from Digido, you have to be:

 - 21-70 years of age;

-Where Can I Get a Business Loan?
+Where Can I Get a Business Loan in the Philippines?

-Banks – you need to be employed or your business should already be established.
+However, you need to be employed or your business should already be established.
 In some cases, banks will approve your credit provided that you already own at least 20% of your target capital.
 With banks, you will have to choose your payment terms, and you need to pay the interest.
 The average interest rate is 15% per year.

 Annually, DTI sets aside a budget of ₱1 billion or more for loans.
 These are given to micro businesses only.
 The owner of the company may issue a business capital small loan.
 It means that the asset amount must be less than ₱3 million.
 The interest is only 0.5%.
 To be able to apply for this loan, your startup must have already existed for at least one year by the time of your application.

 3. Legit Private Lenders for Non-Collateral Business Loan in the Philippines

 Apart from traditional banks, there are many private financial institutions and lending companies in the Philippines that offer loans tailored for startups.
 They offer small-scale financial services, mainly to low-income entrepreneurs and those without access to traditional banking services.

 These lenders might offer faster approval times compared to traditional banks, but they might also have higher interest rates.
 The application process is often digital, making it more convenient for startups.